ionic-team/ionic-portals/website/docs/for-capacitor/module-federation.md

 import useBaseUrl from '@docusaurus/useBaseUrl';

-The first thing you will need to do when implementing Portals for Capacitor is choose a web based micro frontend solution.
+The first thing you will need to do when implementing Federated Capacitor is choose a web based micro frontend solution.
 The most common is [Module Federation](https://webpack.js.org/concepts/module-federation/).

 ## Local vs Mobile Configuration